Vocational Trade Schools in New Jersey

 As students investigate career options, they should factor in career and salary outlook.
 The Bureau of Labor Statistics (BLS) Occupational Outlook Handbook is a great resource with current information on median annual salaries, entry-level job requirements, and job growth projections.

-Trades with strong projected growth rates include electricians, nursing assistants, registered nurses, paralegals, and computer support specialists.
-All of these jobs pay well and do not necessarily require a bachelor's degree.
+Trades with strong projected growth rates include electricians, nursing assistants, registered nurses, and computer support specialists.
+All of these jobs pay well and do not necessarily require a bachelor’s degree.

-Trades feature prominently on the BLS' list of jobs with high projected growth rates between 2018 and 2028.
+Trades feature prominently on the BLS’ list of jobs with high projected growth rates between 2023 and 2033.

 What Kinds of Trade School Programs Are Available?